rks101/egnet/README.md

 1. Sender Policy Framework - [SPF](https://www.dmarcanalyzer.com/spf/)
 Sender Policy Framework (SPF) is used to authenticate the sender of an email.
 With an SPF record in place, Internet Service Providers can verify that a mail server is authorized to send email for a specific domain.
 An SPF record is a DNS TXT record containing a list of the IP addresses that are allowed to send email on behalf of your domain.
 SPF can verify the result as Pass, Neutral, None (Accept), SoftFail, PermError (Flag suspicious), or Fail, TempError (Reject).
-SPF can fail for forwarded or redirected emails.
+*SPF can fail for forwarded or redirected emails.*

 2. Domain Keys Identified Mail - [DKIM](https://support.google.com/a/answer/180504?hl=en&ref_topic=7564555) and check [DKIM](https://www.dmarcanalyzer.com/dkim/) records
+DKIM stands for DomainKeys Identified Mail and is used for the authentication of an email that’s being sent.
+Like SPF, DKIM is an open standard for email authentication that is used for DMARC alignment.
+A DKIM record exists in the DNS, but it is more complex than SPF.
+DKIM's advantage is that it can survive forwarding, making it superior to SPF and providing a foundation for securing your email.
-DKIM can fail for anti-spam or content-filtering software updating the subject in the header or parts of the email messages with a disclaimer.
-DKIM can fail for [replay attack](https://wordtothewise.com/2014/05/dkim-replay-attacks/) or [by chance](https://noxxi.de/research/breaking-dkim-on-purpose-and-by-chance.html).
+*DKIM can fail for anti-spam or content-filtering software that updates the subject in the header or parts of the email messages with a disclaimer.
+DKIM can fail for [replay attack](https://wordtothewise.com/2014/05/dkim-replay-attacks/) or [by chance](https://noxxi.de/research/breaking-dkim-on-purpose-and-by-chance.html).*

-3. Domain-based Message Authentication, Reporting, and Conformance - [DMARC](https://support.google.com/a/answer/2466563?hl=en) and check [DMARK](https://www.dmarcanalyzer.com/dmarc/) records
+4. Domain-based Message Authentication, Reporting, and Conformance - [DMARC](https://support.google.com/a/answer/2466563?hl=en) and check [DMARK](https://www.dmarcanalyzer.com/dmarc/) records
+DMARC, an open source standard, uses a concept called alignment to tie the result of two other open source standards,  SPF (a published list of servers that are authorized to send email on behalf of a domain) and DKIM (a tamper-evident domain seal associated with a piece of email), to the content of an email.
-SPF or DKIM alone or both together are not sufficient to control spam.
-DMARC or ARC, combined with SPF and DKIM, are together a good team to fight against spam.
+*SPF or DKIM alone or both together are not sufficient to control spam.
+DMARC or ARC, combined with SPF and DKIM, is a good team to fight against spam.*

 Sample yml files with "Show Original" option from mail client - adding soon